Ethiopia - Homes with children playing outside - Photo: VOMC

 Most Christians worship freely and openly.
 However, evangelicals sometimes face pressure to join the Orthodox Church, and Christian converts from Islam face great challenges and even death threats in Muslim-majority areas, particularly in the east and within refugee camps for Somalis.
 In addition, vestiges of Communist rule lead authorities to monitor the activities of churches and Christian organizations, particularly those that are evangelical.
 Still, these churches in Ethiopia continue to establish new congregations and send missionaries into difficult areas.

-In collaboration with well-proven ministry partners, VOMC’s “tentmaker” project is strengthening the witness of the local church by equipping evangelists with the means to build sustainability through the development of small businesses.
+VOMC has partnered with a ministry to strengthen the witness of the local church by equipping evangelists with the means to build sustainability through the development of a small business in a tentmaker project.

 Project Fund: Relief and Development